Theatre and English BA

 - Skills in critical thinking, as well as knowledge and understanding of the concepts and models used in the practice and study of theatre; theoretical debates arising from theatre as a live event; and current issues around the creative importance of theatre production;

 - Specialisms in a wide range of literature according to your own particular tastes and interests, be they in contemporary poetry, drama, fiction, literatures of the past or literatures form cultures remote from your own;

-- Opportunities for work experience and placements;
+- Opportunities for career-focused work experience;

-- Skills for life and work including leadership, independent thinking, working with a team, research and presentation skills.
+- Skills for life and work including leadership, independent thinking, working with a team, research and presentation skills;

 Thinking of applying?

 Please click through the other tabs on this page to find out more about the programme, and click ‘How to Apply’ to apply now.